blabla1337/skf-flask/skf/markdown/code_examples/java/12-code_example--File_uploading--.md

     </html>

-    // The following code snipet performs the file uploading functionality from the post action performed at the jsp page showed above
+    // The following code snippet performs the file uploading functionality from the post action performed at the jsp page showed above

     package com.edw;